AndrewBuckleyBooth/AndrewBooth.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Andrew Booth
-banner_subtitle: CV, Background, and more
+banner_subtitle: Background, CV, and more.
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------